CatalysmsServerManager/docs/docs/en/CSMM/custom-commands.md

 ## Legacy variables

 ::: warning
 These were the first variables added to CSMM.
-They are still in the application for backwards compatibility, but it is recommended to use the new syntax
+They are still in the application for backwards compatibility, but it is recommended to use the new syntax (eg `${player.steamId}`)
 :::

 - \${steamId}